- En Español

 An Aid for Busy Shoppers

-Basic Stamp or 100% Stamp?
+100% Stamp, 50%+ Stamp or Basic Stamp?

-If a product bears the Basic Stamp, it contains at least 8g (8 grams) – a half serving – of whole grain, but may contain more reﬁned grain than whole.
+If a product bears the Basic Stamp (right image), it contains at least 8g (8 grams) – a half serving – of whole grain, but may contain more reﬁned grain than whole.

-|THE BASIC STAMP||THE 100% STAMP|
+|THE 100% STAMP||the 50%+ Stamp||THE BASIC STAMP|

 |For products where ALL of the grain is whole grain.||

 For products where at least 50% of the grain is whole grain.